Curtis Stone: Restaurants

 On 1 February 2014, Stone opened his first restaurant, Maude, in Beverly Hills which is named after his paternal grandmother.
-Maude was first awarded a Michelin star in the 2019 Michelin Guide for California and continues to hold its one-star rating as of 2022.
+Maude was first awarded a Michelin star in the 2019 Michelin Guide for California and continues to hold its one-star rating as of 2023.

-Gwen

 Stone opened a second restaurant, Gwen, in Hollywood in 2016, named after his maternal grandmother.
 Gwen was awarded 1 Michelin star in 2022.

+In 2024, Curtis opened Woodend by Curtis Stone at the Maroma Hotel in Mexico.